alexfelmeister/eig_project_template/README.md

 > - Use other files in the repo as necessary if there are document based deliverables.
 > - Can be public or enterprise
 > - use this README on all projects, even code.
-> Mark issues in projec or code repositories with the label “
+> Mark issues in project or code repositories with the label `1:1` For items you want to discuss during your 1:1s.

 # Background